I'm Sorry for You My Friend

-I'm Sorry for You My Friend is the sixth album by country singer Moe Bandy, released in 1977 on the Columbia label recorded at Columbia Recording Studio "B".
+I'm Sorry for You My Friend is an album by the American musician Moe Bandy, released in 1977 on the Columbia label.
+It was recorded at Columbia Recording Studio "B".
+The album peaked at No. 18 on Billboard's Top Country Albums chart.
+The title track is a cover of the Hank Williams song.

-The track "Does Fort Worth Ever Cross Your Mind" would later become a No. 1 hit for George Strait in 1984 for his album of the same name.
+The track "Does Fort Worth Ever Cross Your Mind" would become a No. 1 hit for George Strait in 1984.